dopefishh/praatalign/README.md

 #### <a name="phonetizer"></a>Phonetizer<a href="#table-of-contents">↑</a>
 There is a skeleton model available for writing a new phonetizer.
 This has to be done in Python.
 Implement the phonetizer and add your phonetizer to the dictionary as a tuple with as second value a parameter directory called:

-	./par.lan
-Where lan is a three letter language code
+``./par.XXX``.
+Where ``XXX`` is a three letter language code .

 #### <a name="models"></a>Models<a href="#table-of-contents">↑</a>
 You can create your own models or use the given models(for example Sampa